Drinking culture runs deep in Japan, and sake is undoubtedly the country's most representative liquor

 Sake can be served chilled, warmed or at room temperature.
 Some types, like ginjo, are preferred cool, while junmai is often enjoyed at room temperature or warmed.
 Each individual sake has its own temperature that best brings out the flavors, and personal preference is extremely important as well.

 A traditional sake set consists of a serving carafe called tokkuri and smaller personal cups called ochoko, usually made of ceramic or earthenware.
 The ochoko is sometimes placed inside a box, or masu.
 Normally the sake will be poured until it overflows into the masu.

-Since masu were the main sake vessels in the past, most are sized to one standard serving of 180 milliliters, called go.
+Since masu were the main sake vessels in the past, most are sized to one standard serving of 180 ml, called go.
 At many bars and restaurants, you will be expected to order sake by number of go.
 Ichi-go and ni-go are one and two servings, respectively.
-Standard sake bottles are 720 milliliters, and are known as yongobin.
+Standard sake bottles are 720 ml, and are known as yongobin.